APercy/ap_airship/README.md

 ========================================

 This mod implements an airship for minetest.
 This airship is affected by the wind.
-The wind better works with Climate API
-THIS IS VERY EXPERIMENTAL AND HAVE A LOT OF MISSING FEATURES.
-AND I KNOW IT I will remove the above text in future, I hope.
+The wind better works with Climate API (and with climate API you can stop it using /set_wind 0 0 ) THIS IS HIGHLY EXPERIMENTAL AND HAVE A LOT OF MISSING FEATURES.
+AND I KNOW IT THE COLLISION SYSTEM IS VERY RUDIMENTARY
+The fuel system isn't exists yet, so I don't recomend giving it to players yet if you put it into a server

 Shortcuts:

-punch with dye to paint
 forward and backward while in drive position: controls the power lever left and right while in drive position: controls the direction jump and sneak: controls the up and down movement

-- right click to enter and access menu
+- right click into the external stair to enter it
-- E + right click while inside: acess inventory
 - E + backward while in drive position: the machine does backward
 - E + foward while in drive position: extra power
+- right click into drive wheel to activate pilot menu
+- right click into the internal ladders to go out
+- right click into any seat to sit your player
+- the anchor only works when the airship is near stoped

+Remembering AGAIN, it is affected by winds, so it will need patience to learn to control

 Tip:
 Drive it gently.
-The captain can leave the drive position to walk too If a player goes timeout or logoff in flight, the blimp will "rescue" him if no other player enter the blimp, so is a good idea wait the friend at a secure place far from anyone who wants to enter the blimp.
+The captain can leave the drive position to walk too If a player goes timeout or logoff in flight, the airship will "rescue" him if no other player enter it, so is a good idea wait the friend at a secure place far from anyone who wants to enter the airship.

+Special functions:
+/external_attach_menu
+- it opens the menu to attach a plane into the airship (who watched Indiana Jones and The Last Cruzade will understand) to access the plane during the flight, go to the ladder at the end of the airship and right click it to release the plane during the flight, use /remove_hook (BEWARE: the airship have to be moving fast and the plane power have to be at 1/4 to avoid collision and death (for the plane pilot)) There is an option on pilot menu to activate the rescue mode.
+So if a plane (Supercub, Camel or Albatroz) wait bellow the ship belly IN FLIGHT, it will be automatically hooked after 3 seconds

 Know issues:
 The walk movement inside the ship is affected by server lag, because the lack of